Work Completed Without Approval

 Retrospective Approval Process

-Where possible, a Certificate of Building Compliance (BA18) and supporting documentation may be required to satisfy the local government and resolve any Building Order or compliance notice.
+Where required, a Certificate of Building Compliance (BA18) and supporting documentation may be necessary to satisfy local government requirements and address any Building Order or compliance notice.

 Compliance Assessment